 This is in contrast to many well known tactical asset allocation strategies, that only use measures of trend to select which assets to invest in – the Meta Strategy paints a more nuanced picture of the market environment.
 Because the environment usually changes from good to bad gradually, we also change our portfolio in several small steps.

-Frequently investors get scared by bad news and overreact – the market drops and quickly recovers when risks are averted.
+Frequently investors get scared by bad news and overreact – the market drops and quickly recovers, when risks are averted.
 We don’t want to sell everything and get back in at higher prices, whenever this happens.

 On the other hand, the protection of our capital against the infrequent large market declines is our primary concern – the strategy uses systematic measures to determine exactly when to take a market drop seriously and move into a defensive position.
+There are no predictions or guesses about the financial markets necessary.

 How does the strategy work?